mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Anticensorship Signaling Channel Usage

-When pluggable transports are censored, they are censored either by blocking endpoints, or by blocking access to configuration and endpoint distribution.
+When circumvention clients are censored, they are censored either by blocking data transport endpoints (bridges), or by blocking access to configuration and endpoint distribution channels.

 Additionally, configuration and endpoint distribution mechanisms can be blocked by the termination of service by a given hosting provider.

+## Introduction

-We want to make it harder to block configuration and endpoint distribution, by enabling configuration to use multiple signaling channels.
+We want to make it harder to block configuration and endpoint distribution, by enabling configuration to use multiple different signaling channels easily.

-## Terminology
+### Terminology

-**Internal PT API** - This is the programmatic inferface used inside a PT client implementation to obtain configuration and endpoint information.
-These APIs are currently ad-hoc by PT implementation and tightly bound (no explicit API contract or reusable libraries).
+**Internal API Implementations** - This is the internal programmatic inferface used inside a circumvention client implementation to obtain configuration and endpoint information.
+These internal implementations are currently ad-hoc by circumvention client and tightly coupled (no explicit API contract or reusable component libraries).

-**Network RPC API** - This is the RPC API used over the network to obtain configuration and endpoint information (ex: HTTP POST, JSONRPC, SDP, Telegram message keywords).
+**Network API** - This is the API format used over the network to obtain configuration and endpoint information (ex: HTTP POST endpoints, JSONRPC, Protobuf, SDP, chat message keywords).

+**Configuration Message** - This is the kind of configuration and endpoint information that a circumvention client needs to obtain (bridge lines, snowflake proxies, Conjure tokens)

-**Signaling Channel** - This is the obfuscated communication channel used by the **Network RPC API** (ex: Domain Fronting, AMPCache, AWS SQS, DNS, Blockchain, etc).
+**Signaling Channel** - This is the obfuscated communication channel used by the **Network API**(ex: Domain Fronting, AMP Cache, AWS SQS, DNS, Blockchain, Telegram, etc).

-## Status Quo
+### Status Quo

-Each pluggable transport has its own way of obtaining configuration and endpoint information (such as bridge lines or snowflake proxies).
-This has led to a tight coupling between the **Network RPC API** used to obtain this information and the **Signaling Channel** used to access this **Network RPC API**.
-Additionally, there are many implementations of both **Network RPC APIs** and **Signaling Channels**, using ad-hoc **Internal PT APIs** rather than standalone libraries.
+Each circumvention mechanism has its own way of obtaining **Configuration Messages**.
+This has led to a tight coupling between the **Signaling Channel** used to send **Network API** requests to obtain **Configuration Messages**.
+Additionally, there are many **Internal API Implementations** of both **Network APIs** and **Signaling Channels**, using ad-hoc custom interfaces rather than standalone libraries.

-This means that when censorship events happen, multiple different implementation components need to be updated, across many different apps.
+This means that when censorship events of endpoint distribution happen (or when hosting providers terminate service), multiple different implementation components need to be updated, across many different apps.

-## Goal
+### Architectural Problem

+The core problem is that **Signaling Channels** are a primary censorship target, yet it is not easy to swap the **Signaling Channel** in use by a particular circumvention client.

-There are currently two layers of tight coupling in most pluggable transport implementations:
+There are three major kinds of tight coupling in most circumvention clients that make this difficult:

-1. **Internal PT API Coupling** - Each implementation of a PT client reimplements the entire mechanism by which it obtains configuration and endpoint information, including both the **Signaling Channel** and the **Network RPC API** over which it obtains this information.
-It is currently difficult to extract either the signaling channel obfuscation or configuration retrieval mechanism from one PT and use it in another (should one signaling channel implementation be censored by DPI fingerprint, and not another).
+1. **Internal API Coupling** - Most circumvention clients reimplement the entire mechanism by which it obtains **Configuration Messages**, including both the **Signaling Channel** and the **Network API** over which it obtains this information, often combined together in the same component.
+It is currently difficult to extract the signaling channel from one client and use it in another (should one signaling channel implementation be censored by DPI fingerprint, but another is not).

-2. **Network RPC API Coupling** - The Network RPC API (eg HTTP POST, JSONRPC, SDP, Telegram message, etc) used to retrieve configuration and endpoint information is currently tightly coupled to a given **Signaling Channel**.
+2. **Network API Coupling** - The Network API (eg HTTP POST, JSONRPC, Protobuf, SDP, chat message keyword, etc) used to obtain **Configuration Messages** is often tightly coupled to a given **Signaling Channel** implementation.

+3. **Configuration Message Coupling** - Some circumvention clients do have relatively clean internal APIs that decouple **Network APIs** from **Signaling Channels** for their own configuration message data structures, but they do not generalize to other kinds of **Configuration Messages**

+### Goal

+Our goal is to design a general purpose **Sigaling Channel** library that can be used with multiple different **Network APIs** and **Configuration Messages**, across multiple different circumvention clients and applications.

-By enumerating how our different apps use **Network RPC APIs** to obtain configuration information via specific **Signaling Channels**, we can design an appropriate library abstraction so that different **Network RPC APIs** can be used over different **Signaling Channels**.
+By enumerating how our different apps currently obtain **Configuration messages** via **Network APIs** using their custom **Signaling Channel** implementations, we can design an appropriate library abstraction so that different kinds of circumvention clients can swap their use of **Signaling Channels** to send their **Network API** messages.

-## Network RPC APIs in Use
+## Network APIs in Use

-This section lists the Network RPC APIs (eg HTTP POST, JSONRPC, SDP, etc) that our various PTs and applications use for transmitting configuration information, along with the signaling channels used by each implementation.
+This section lists the Network APIs (eg HTTP POST, JSONRPC, SDP, etc) that our applications use for transmitting configuration information, along with the signaling channels used by each implementation.

-### Moat Circumvention Settings API
+### Moat Circumvention Settings API (JSONRPC)

 We provide a [Moat API](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md) for applications to fetch bridges and circumvention settings from rdsys.
 This API is currently bidirectional in censored environments, requiring applications to send a request for bridges or settings.